dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.1.md

 ## Updated SPA templates

-In ASP.NET Core 2.1, the Single Page Application Templates for Angular, React, and React with Redux have been updated to account for changes in the architecture of each framework.
+n ASP.NET Core 2.1, the Single Page Application templates for Angular, React, and React with Redux have been updated to use the standard project structures and build systems for each framework.
+The Angular template is now based on Angular CLI, and the React templates are now based on create-react-app.
 For more information, see [Use the Single Page Application templates with ASP.NET Core](xref:spa)

 ## Microsoft.AspNetCore.App package